coderefinery/reproducible-research/_episodes/03-workflow-management.md

 - In simple cases it's easy to figure out what the input is and how results are computed from it
 - As projects grow, it becomes more difficult to keep track of all steps of a workflow
-- Shell scripts can be used to automate workflows, but the drawback is that scripts are unaware of dependencies between steps and typically all (possibly time-consuming) steps need to be rerun whenever a single file changes
+- Shell scripts can be used to automate workflows
+  - drawback: scripts are unaware of dependencies between steps and typically all (possibly time-consuming) steps need to be rerun whenever a single file changes
-- Makefiles are a good choice when there is a need to store the workflow information and create a replicable workflow
+- Makefiles can store the workflow information and create a replicable workflow

 #### Writing a Makefile